notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 </div>

-Your output directory (`apps/your-name/src/api`) contains now a couple of new files.
-Next, you will start with configure the REST API endpoint using `apps/your-name/src/api/api.module.ts`.
+Your output directory (`apps/your-name/src/api`) now contains a couple of new files.
+Next, you will start with the configuration of the REST API endpoint.

 <div shortcode="figure" caption="Codegen CLI Output">